Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

 \subsection{Models of Interest in this Work}

-The main focus of this work is the indistinguishability properties of general \textit{oriented forests}, where each vertex has exactly one out-going edge.
+In this work, we present a novel approach and prove indistinguishability for various \textit{oriented forests}, where each vertex has exactly one out-going edge.
 Such forests are considered on a base space which is either a unimodular random graph, a unimodular discrete space, or the set of points of the Bernoulli/Poisson point process (we will also discuss deterministic base graphs later; see \Cref{main:cmt}).
 This includes all undirected forests with one-ended components (since there is a unique way to orient the edges towards the ends), and hence, such models are ubiquitous.
-By considering the out-going edges, oriented forests are equivalent to cycle-free \defstyle{point-maps}, where the latter means a mapping from the base space to itself, possibly using extra randomness (see \Cref{subsec:point-map}).
+By considering the out-going edges, oriented forests are equivalent to cycle-free \defstyle{point-maps}, where the latter means a mapping $\bs F$ from the base space to itself, possibly using extra randomness (see \Cref{subsec:point-map}).
 Unimodularity implies that the connected components of such forests are automatically one-ended or two-ended almost surely (see \Cref{thm:classification}), which is stressed in the title of the paper.

-We provide a general approach for proving the indistinguishability of connected components of such models.
-Additionally, this approach may be used for proving the indistinguishability of \defstyle{level-sets}, where the latter correspond to generations if one regards each connected component of $\bs F$ as a family tree, where $\bs F(x)$ is considered as the parent of $x$ (see \Cref{subsec:classification} for the formal definition).
-Indistinguishability of level-sets was motivated by the study of the existence of equivariant bijections between the level-sets in point-maps (this implication will be discussed in \Cref{subsec:bijection}), particularly, in the strip point-map (Figure~\ref{fig:strip}).
-The general approach will be explained in \Cref{intro:method} and the main results will be presented in \Cref{intro:results}.
-We prove some model-free results, but some steps of the approach should be done in each model separately.